HarvestStat/HarvestStat/README.md

 - National agricultural agencies

 ## Data Processing
-The data in this repository is organized, cleaned, and stored using open-source software tools and programming languages such as Python and R. The code used for processing the data is included in the repository, and users can use it to reproduce the dataset or build on it.
+The crop data in this repository is organized and calibrated using Python.
+The code used for processing the data is included in the repository.

 ## Repository Structure
 This repository is organized as follows: